-In addition to creating and editing content, site builders can delete content as well as publish or unpublish content.
-You can do this in bulk from your content dashboard (admin/dashboard/content), or from an individual page.
+In addition to creating and editing content, site builders can delete content, and publish or unpublish content.
+You can do this in bulk from your Content dashboard.
+Go to the "Dashboard" link in the upper left corner, then select the "Content" tab.
+See Figure 1, below.
+These actions can be performed on individual pages as well.
 See the expand/collapse sections below for additional details.

 Don't delete content unless absolutely necessary!